 or if

-406 - If either the conditions \ref{cond1} or \ref{cond2} hold for all sites then all sites have baseline probabilities lying outside of the triangular region of the parameter space and the equations \ref{06} and \ref{07} imply that $P(X^{i+1}_{1} = 1) > p_c$ and $P(X^{i+2}_{1} = 1) \ge p_0 + \epsilon_{i+2} > p_c$.
-Thus, the probability for the cluster to grow is higher than otherwise.
-The cluster will increase in size, taking over the system in a similar manner as the homogeneous system.
-The consensus state is once again both attracting and absorbing.
-Notice that in the case that $X^{i+2}_{1} = 1$, the $(i+1)$-th node become a bulk-node just like the $i$-th, and becomes frozen (bulk-stable).
-It is not possible to eliminate such a cluster in only one iteration.
-In general, eliminating a bulk-stable cluster of radius $r$ is necessary at least $r$ time steps.
-Notice that this is also the minimum consensus time when consensus is the attracting and absorbing stationary state, and there are only one consensus cluster in the system.
+If one of the conditions \ref{cond1} or \ref{cond2} holds for all agents, then all system have baseline probabilities lying outside of the triangular region of the parameter space and the equations \ref{06} and \ref{07} imply that $P(X^{i+1}_{1} = 1) > p_c$ and $P(X^{i+2}_{1} = 1) \ge p_0 + \epsilon_{i+2} > p_c$.
+Thus, the probability for the cluster to grow is higher than the shrinking probability.
+It will increase in size, taking over the system analogously to homogeneous systems.
+The consensus state is, once again, both attracting and absorbing.
+Notice that if $X^{i+2}_{1} = 1$ the $(i+1)$-th node becomes a bulk-node just like the $i$-th node, becoming frozen (bulk-stable).

-424 - If the conditions \ref{cond1} or \ref{cond2} do not hold for all nodes, it is still possible to have bulk-stable clusters around the nodes that do hold the conditions.
-By \ref{06} and \ref{07}, the maximum size of such clusters depends on the baseline probabilities of the sites at the frontiers of the cluster: if $\epsilon_{i+1}$ and $K$ are such that $p_0 + \epsilon_{i+1} + K\ge 1 $, than this node becomes bulk stable and the cluster may increase further; if $p_0 + \epsilon_{i+1} + K < 1$, then the bulk-stable cluster will not increase further, although one may observe an temporary increase in size.
-In this last case, the orientation of the node at the border is never frozen, and fluctuations appear in the time-scale proportional to $1/(1 - (p_0+ \epsilon_{i+1}+K))$.
-Because the model is symmetric concerning the transformation $p_t = 1-p_t$ together with $X_t = -X_t$, we can say that the same is true for the symmetrical region (a rotation of the phases diagram around the line $p_0 = p_c$) and that in some regions it is possible the formation of bulk-stable clusters from both opinions.
-Notice that for a fixed value of $K$, the number of unfrozen sites in the positive opinion position increases as the number of nodes violating the conditions \ref{cond1} and \ref{cond2} increases.
+If none of the conditions \ref{cond1} or \ref{cond2} hold for all nodes, it is still possible to have bulk-stable clusters around the nodes that satisfy them.
+The maximum size of such clusters depends on the baseline probabilities of the sites at the frontiers.
+As equations \ref{06} and \ref{07} suggests, if $p_0 + \epsilon_{i+1} + K < 1 $, than this $i$-th agent is not bulk-stable, establishing the limits of the cluster in this direction.
+Notice that one may observe a temporary increase in size due to fluctuations, but it is not a piece of the bulk-stable cluster as the orientation is never frozen, and contrary opinions appear in a time scale of the order of $1/(1 - (p_0+ \epsilon_{i+1}+K))$.
+Because the model is symmetric with respect to the transformation $p_t \leftarrow 1-p_t$ together with $X_t \leftarrow -X_t$, the same is true for the symmetrical region (a reflection of the phases diagram around the line $p_0 = p_c$).
+Notice that, for a fixed value of $K$, the number of not frozen sites in the positive opinion position increases as the number of nodes violating the conditions \ref{cond1} and \ref{cond2} increases.